Our Team

 -

 Malika strategically oversees all operations, activities, and events, ensuring alignment with MEND’s mission and vision.
 Malika brings a wealth of expertise to the conflict resolution table.
 She has a Master of Law and Diplomacy from Tuft's Fletcher School of Global Affairs in International Organizations, Global Governance, and International Legal Studies and a Master of Philosophy in Conflict Resolution and Reconciliation from Trinity College Dublin Irish School of Ecumenics.
-Malika fosters peacebuilding dialogue, implements restorative justice, and advocates for human rights.
-She curates transformative workshops on crucial topics such as racial justice, belonging, and equity, all while offering invaluable consultancy on criminal justice reform.
-Malika's dedication to her field is not only evident but also impactful.
-She has written a restorative justice curriculum and has been in leadership in advisory councils.
+Malika fosters peace, and her dedication to her field is evident and impactful.
+She has written a restorative justice curriculum and has served in leadership roles on advisory councils.
 Her outstanding contributions have been recognized through prestigious accolades such as the James Haire Dissertation Award, a testament to her groundbreaking research in peacebuilding through cyberspace dialogue.
-Malika was a research assistant at The Fares Center For Eastern Mediterranean Studies.
-She gained hands-on experience within Clonard Monastery's Peace and Reconciliation Department in Belfast, Northern Ireland, further solidifying her impact in the field.
-Malika has an MA from Regent University in Practical Theology and has further enriched her knowledge through studies at Harvard Divinity School facilitated by the Fletcher School of Global Affairs.
+Malika was a research assistant at The Fares Center for Eastern Mediterranean Studies.
+She gained hands-on experience in the Peace and Reconciliation Department at Clonard Monastery in Belfast, Northern Ireland, further solidifying her impact in the field.
+Malika holds an MA in Practical Theology from Regent University.

 -

-Cece focuses on community organizing and teaching, fostering connections and building national and local capacity for MEND’s initiatives.
+Cece is a co-host on the Mend the World podcast, an initiative of Mend.
 Cece holds an M.Div. from Yale Divinity School and a unique life perspective that fuels her daily commitment to combat racism and advocate for marginalized communities.
 Over the past two decades, Cece has cultivated partnerships with national organizations and prominent brands like Levi's and Tampax.
 Cece is a current fellow in The Obama Foundation's Leaders program.
 She has been at the forefront of dynamic grassroots movements and has utilized her powerful voice to address issues of equity and inequity.
 Her activism encompasses a wide range of causes, from the death penalty abolition to the advocacy for menstrual equity.
 Cece's work extends to grassroots efforts that create immediate impact and high-level forums where she influences policy changes, raises awareness, and promotes education.
 She also served in the historic Obama Administration under Ambassador Ron Kirk, the first African American U.S. Trade Representative.
 Notably, she is celebrated for her instrumental role in creating the #JusticeforJulius campaign, which successfully halted the execution of Julius Jones in Oklahoma just hours before his scheduled execution in 2021.
 Cece's dedication to justice and equity inspires change on local and national levels.

 -